jenniferbuz/sci_coding/lessons/lesson0/README.md

 Did you type it into your bash shell?
 Seriously try it!
 Coding is a language and you need to practice it to become fluent.

+### Navigation

-Before we find out where we're going, let's first see where we are (the **#** symbol is a marker that preceeds comments in bash.
-I will use comments to show my output so that you can compare your result.
-You don't need to copy the comments into your shell, but you can try it and see what happens!):
+Before we decide where to go, we can always check where we are with the `pwd` (print working directory) command.

+(Note: the `#` (hash) symbol below denotes a comment in bash.
+I will use comments to show my output so that you can compare.
+You don't need to type the comment into your shell, but you can try it and see what happens!):

 ```bash
 pwd
 #/home/ctaiudovicic
 ```

-It turns out I'm in the *home* directory.
-Each user on a Linux computer has their own home directory, and it can also be abbreviated with the tilde **~** symbol.
-To make sure we're on the same page, we can use the **cd** (change directory) command to navigate to home (*~*).
+The *path* shows me I am in my *home directory* (or folder).
+Each user on a Linux computer has their own home directory.
+The symbol `~` (tilde) is shorthand for your home directory.
+To make sure we're on the same page, we can use the `cd` (change directory) command to navigate to home (`~`).

 ```bash
 cd ~